 Students who have been granted admission to the GSBS are expected to register for course work whether or not they contemplate degree work.
 Failure to register in the term for which admission is granted will require the student to reapply for admission.

-Registration.
 Registration information is provided during new student orientation prior to the beginning of the Fall semester.
 Graduate students are permitted to register at any time beginning the first day of advance registration.
 Advance registration usually begins in April for the Summer and Fall semesters, and in November for the Spring semester.
 Online registration is available to all admitted students.
 Instructions for registration and add-drop procedures can be found on the registrar's website.
+Students applying for a doctoral degree in the Biomedical Sciences program may apply to a specific concentration, or they may apply as undeclared.
+Undeclared students must select a concentration by the end of their first Spring semester.
+Currently, the undeclared option is not available for master's students.